 Through careful parts choices, architectural considerations and design details, refined over numerous generations, Bel Canto’s HDR-II Core has been optimized to render pure, dynamic analog signal quality from all music sources.

-Our dual stage phono architecture is used in the ACI 600.
+Our dual stage phono architecture is used in the EX DAC.
 It consists of an Ultra-Low noise input RIAA amplifier with precision filter components and fixed 40dB gain.
 This is followed by a digitally controlled analog variable gain stage to adapt the RIAA gain for a broad range of MM and MC cartridges.
 Input loading is controlled from the menu so that you can load your MC cartridge with the optimum impedance.
 This new Phono Architecture is optimized for accurate, low noise RIAA filter operation and compatibility with many cartridges.

 The Headphone output is driven from a dedicated 112dB dynamic range DAC through a high current output buffer stage.
 It can drive 32-ohm phones to high level and provide excellent headphone sonic detail and performance.